 Natural sleep aids are far better.
-Dump supplements and take magnesium for sleep instead.
+So dump supplements and take magnesium for sleep instead.

 Suppose you are taking antidepressants and the doctor suggests discontinuing them.
-That might have several side effects including vivid weird dreams.
+Unfortunately, that might have several side effects, including vivid weird dreams.

 Many women report having weird dreams during pregnancy.
 It might be because pregnancy causes several hormonal changes in the body.
 That, in turn, can lead to emotional disturbances, causing unpleasant dreams.

 Weird Dreams During Pregnancy

 According to psychiatry research, in 2008, vivid dreams are most likely influenced by the women's mood swings during pregnancy.
 And the fluctuating hormones can be the cause of weird dreams.

 During pregnancy, the hormonal changes can sometimes cause irreverent stress; intense emotional reactions over trivial things like sobbing because someone ate the leftovers or that ice cream pint is nowhere to be found.
 These irrelevant causes and intense emotions can also be why weird dreams during pregnancy occur.

 In addition, pregnant women are often advised to eat more because now they are "eating for two," which is necessary since it requires energy for the fetus to grow and mothers to carry them.
 However, women may eat more than necessary; instead of eating three fulfilling meals, the fourth meal slides in late in the night.

 But does eating late cause weird dreams?
 The answer is simply yes, while the emotions are the height, some inadequate choice of emotional eating can surely result in weird dreams.
 Studies examined that certain foods can influence sleep quality and dream experience.